 To be considered for DCIS, prospective students must have completed the admissions process.
-Although the scholarship does not require any additional information, applicants may submit any of the following for evidence of church involvement, community service, and academic ability:
+Although the scholarship does not require any additional information, applicants may submit any of the following for evidence of church involvement and community service:

-- Completed DCC General Scholarship Application. - An essay summarizing the applicants ministry experience and goals.
-(Try to be as specific as possible, avoiding generalizations). - A letter of recommendation from a church official (full or part-time persons serving in a ministry capacity who can attest to the applicants commitment to Christ). - Video essay (Please no more than 5 minutes) - Résumé or Curriculum Vitae - Copy of sermon or speech - Contact an admission counselor to request other options
+- Completed DCC General Scholarship Application. - An essay summarizing the applicant's ministry experience and goals.
+(Try to be as specific as possible, avoiding generalizations). - A letter of recommendation from a church official (full or part-time persons serving in a ministry capacity who can attest to the applicant's commitment to Christ). - Video essay (Please no more than 5 minutes) - Résumé or Curriculum Vitae - Copy of sermon or speech - Contact an admission counselor to request other options

 Applicants who choose to reside on campus will receive priority.
 Recipients must maintain a 2.5 GPA.
-Please see Requirements to Maintain Scholarships+below for more information.
+Please see "Requirements to Maintain Scholarships" below for more information.

-DCC ACADEMIC SCHOLARSHIPS
+ACADEMIC SCHOLARSHIPS